lionheart/git-bigstore/README.md

     $ echo "*.txt filter=bigstore-compress" > .gitattributes

-This will compress your file using the bzip compression algorithm before uploading to your backend, and will decompress after downloading.
+This will compress your file using bz2 before uploading to your backend, and will decompress after downloading.

 git-bigstore won't automatically sync to your selected backend after a commit.
 To push changed files, just run: